Jeiwan/uniswapv3-book/content/docs/milestone_4/factory-contract.md

 Factory contract uses this set of parameters as a unique identifier of a pool and passes it as a salt to generate a new pool contract address.

 > From now on, we'll assume the tick spacing of 60 for all our pools, and we'll use 10 for stablecoin pairs.
+Please notice that only ticks divisible by these values can be flagged as initialized in the ticks bitmap.
+For example, only ticks -120, -60, 0, 60, 120, etc. can be initialized and used in liquidity ranges when tick spacing is 60.

 ## Factory Implementation